blockdeep/otro/README.md

-# Smart Account Pallet
+# Otro Pallet

-The Smart Accounts Pallet provides mechanisms for handling native and smart signature verification, allowing for more flexible account management.
+The Otro Pallet provides mechanisms for handling native and smart signature verification, allowing for more flexible account management.
 This pallet introduces support for various signature types and credential management, enhancing security and enabling multi-signature scenarios.

 ## Overview